amoslanka/notify/README.md

 rails g notify:notification foo
 ```

-Generates a notification type declaration in `app/notifications`.
-The name
+Generates a notification strategy file in `app/notifications`.
+The name defined here is
-defined here is then used when you create a notification using this configuration.
+then used when you create a notification using this configuration.

 For example, if you generate a notification named "announcement", you would then
 create an announcement notification by calling `Notify.create :announcement, to: User.all`